garyb-bs/ruby-build-report/README.md

-# build-report
+# Ruby Custom HTML Report for App Automate
 BrowserStack test execution report

-This repository creates an HTML file tabular test execution report of the BrowserStack Automate Build.
+This repository creates an HTML file tabular test execution report of the BrowserStack App Automate Build.

 How to use the repository?